CamReasoner: Reinforcing Camera Movement Understanding via Structured Spatial Reasoning: Method

-To instill structured reasoning, we curate the CamReasoning-SFT-18k dataset via an answer-conditioned synthesis pipeline.
+\paragraph{CamReasoning-SFT-18k.} To instill structured reasoning, we curate the CamReasoning-SFT-18k dataset via an answer-conditioned synthesis pipeline.
 As shown in Fig.~\ref{fig:dataset}, we utilize Qwen2.5-VL-72B to generate 38,672 initial trajectories from original video-QA pairs, enforcing the \textit{<observation>}, \textit{<think>}, and \textit{<answer>} format.
 To ensure logical coherence, we implement a multi-dimensional filtration process using Qwen3~\cite{qwen3vl} to verify samples based on format adherence, label accuracy, and reasoning consistency.
+We further conduct human verification on a random subset of 500 samples, achieving an acceptance rate of 93\%, confirming the reliability of the automatic filtration.
 This results in 18,541 high-fidelity samples that serve as cold-start data for teaching the model step-by-step cinematic inference.